abhinavfu/allin1/README.rst

 Quick start
 ----------------------------------------------------------------------
 =====
-Shop
+Ecom
 =====
-Shop is a Django app to conduct web-based Shop.
+Ecom is a Django app to conduct web-based Shop.
 This is E-commerce web-page In this, user can be buyer or seller.
 Seller can add products to the website.
 Buyer can purchase the products.
 Detailed documentation is in the "docs" directory.